Azure/iot-edge-v1/README.md

 General documentation

-- [Dev box setup](doc/devbox_setup.md) contains instructions for configuring your machine to build the Azure IoT Gateway SDK.
+- [Dev box setup](doc/devbox_setup.md) contains instructions for configuring your machine to build the Azure IoT Gateway SDK as well as instructions for configuring your machine to build modules written in Java, Node.js, and .NET.

 API documentation can be found [here](http://azure.github.io/azure-iot-gateway-sdk/api_reference/c/html).